|

 "No."

-"Geez, you make it sound like he's...say, you are in love with a girl, right?"
+"Geez, you make it sound like he's...say, you are in love with

 "Yeah," Shinji said.
 He smiled.